magicray/kvlog/README.md

-# syncedb
+# kvlog
 Synchronously replicated key value store using sqlite.
-Replication is raft-like while leader election is paxos based.
+It is not a pure implementation of raft or paxos but based on both.